-- The notes are designed for investors who seek a return of three times the appreciation of the Russell 2000® Index up to a maximum total return on the notes that will not be less than 19.00%\ or greater than 22.00%\ at maturity.
-Investors should be willing to forgo interest and dividend payments and, if the Index declines by more than 10%, be willing to lose up to 90% of their principal. - Senior unsecured obligations of JPMorgan Chase & Co. maturing November 30, 2010. - Minimum denominations of \$1,000 and integral multiples thereof. - The notes are expected to price on or about August 26, 2009 and are expected to settle on or about August 31, 2009.
+- The notes are designed for investors who seek a return of three times the appreciation of the Russell 2000[®] Index up to a maximum total return on the notes of 18.20% at maturity.
+Investors should be willing to forgo interest and dividend payments and, if the Index declines, be willing to lose some or all of their principal.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing December 31, 2010[†]. - Minimum denominations of \$1,000 and integral multiples thereof. - The notes are expected to price on or about March 26, 2010 and are expected to settle on or about March 31, 2010.